Menu

 The Liberation of South Vietnam

-For 20 years, from 1955 to 1975, Vietnam was a land torn apart by war, a struggle that followed the fight to end French colonial rule.
-The Vietnam War pitted the communist North, led by Ho Chi Minh, and their southern allies, the Viet Cong, against the U.S.-backed government of South Vietnam.
+For two decades, from 1955 to 1975, Vietnam was a nation physically and ideologically fractured.
+This era, widely known as the Vietnam War or the Second Indochina War, involved the communist North (led by the revolutionary figure Ho Chi Minh) and their southern guerrilla allies, the Viet Cong, against the U.S. backed government of the Republic of Vietnam.

 The victory of Dien Bien Phu in 1954 - source: wikipedia